awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-labels.md

 + If you no longer want to use a parameter label, then you can move it to a different version of a parameter or delete it\.
 + A label can have a maximum of 100 characters\.
 + Labels can contain letters \(case sensitive\), numbers, periods \(\.\), hyphens \(\-\), or underscores \(\_\)\.
 + Labels can't begin with a number, "aws", or "ssm" \(not case sensitive\)\.
-If a label doesn't meet these requirements, then the label is not attached to the parameter version and the system displays it in the list of `InvalidLabels`\.
+If a label doesn't meet these requirements, then the label isn't attached to the parameter version and the system displays it in the list of `InvalidLabels`\.

 **Topics**
 + [Working with parameter labels \(console\)](#sysman-paramstore-labels-console)